-On Medicare.gov, you can also do a lot of things on your own like replace your Medicare card, change your address, sign up or make changes to your Medicare coverage, and find out important dates.
-All this in time for October 15 – the start of open enrollment.
+Visit Medicare.gov to do a lot of things on your own like replace your Medicare card, change your address, sign up or make changes to your Medicare coverage, and find out important dates.
+All this in time for October 15 – the start of Medicare Open Enrollment.

 Take advantage of some other great features to get just what you need:

 - Search quickly for what you want and print only the pages you need, while getting the latest, up-to-date official Medicare information, including the most recent list of available plans